 The intensity and duration of a major depressive episode distinguish them from normal periods of sadness.
 Episodes typically last for at least two weeks but can persist for months without proper depression treatment.

 Physical and cognitive symptoms play a central role in MDD.
-Common physical manifestations include significant changes in appetite and sleep patterns, unexplained aches, and noticeable changes in energy levels.
+If you are currently in the middle of an episode, there are steps you can take right now to stabilize while working toward longer-term care.
+Common physical manifestations include significant changes in appetite and sleep patterns, as sleep disturbances are closely linked to depressive disorders.

 Cognitive symptoms often manifest as difficulty concentrating, indecisiveness, and memory problems.
 Many individuals experience what’s often described as “brain fog,” making even simple decisions feel overwhelming.